 - Where Uninterruptable Power Supplies (UPS) are used, they should be switched off when the equipment they are feeding is switched off, as they will continue to use energy otherwise.
 In the mornings, switch on equipment when it is first needed, not routinely at the start of the working day. - For flat panel monitors, the higher the brightness setting, the more power a monitor uses.
 Ensure that monitors are not automatically set to maximum brightness if unnecessary.
 A 25% reduction in brightness may not be noticeable but will save energy.
 However, do not dim monitors to the point where window blinds have to be closed and lights switched on.
-It's better to have a bright monitor and use daylight with the lights off rather than have the lights energy in education promoting energy efficiency in schools
+It's better to have a bright monitor and use daylight with the lights off rather than have the lights on.